MaxMil45/pjc-race-control/README.md

 --------------------------------------------------------------------------------------------
 ### LeaderBoard

+Input:
+“Why am I getting ‘Uncaught TypeError: Cannot set properties of undefined (setting 'innerHTML')’ when updating the leaderboard?”

+Output:
+“The DOM element you're trying to update doesn't exist yet—likely because it’s in a different HTML template or hasn’t loaded.
+Make sure the leaderboard exists in the DOM before trying to update it.”

 I used AI to revise my leaderboard JavaScript that was giving me errors when I tried to update it.
 Specifically, I encountered an "Uncaught TypeError: Cannot set properties of undefined (setting 'innerHTML')" error and I asked the AI why it is producing this error.
 The AI told me there was a problem in the DOM element not yet created which helped me remember that the leadboard was in a different template so it can update if it is not loaded.
 This helped me change my plan for the leaderboard and how I would load it.
 The whole process was smooth—I received a clear explanation, prompt feedback, and an applicable solution.
 I learnt of the power of AI in swiftly finding live code front-end problems.